 - 8 oz mushrooms (optional, use white button or baby bella mushrooms - sliced)

-- 2 Tbsp Worcestershire sauce
+- 2 tablespoon Worcestershire sauce

-- ½ c sour cream
+- ½ cup sour cream

 Angela is an at home chef that developed a passion for all things cooking and baking at a young age in her Grandma's kitchen.
 After many years in the food service industry, she now enjoys sharing all of her family favorite recipes and creating tasty dinner and amazing dessert recipes here at Bake It With Love!